blutui/dev.blutui.com/src/pages/docs/ai-components/getting-started.md

 {% /step %}

-{% step title="Leverage Canopy for Effortless Text Editing" position="2" %}
+{% step title="Leverage Canopy for Effortless Editing" position="2" %}

 While the AI tool can populate your components with text/images etc, using Canopy, Blutui's built-in editor, is a faster and more efficient way to add or edit content.